skfawad911/Terraform-IAC-showcase/README.md

     terraform apply
     ```

-## Directory Structure

-- **`/aws-backend/main.tf`**: Initial Terraform configuration for setting up a remote backend.
-- **`web-app/main.tf`**: Main Terraform configuration for creating EC2 instances, S3 bucket, RDS, ALB, and Route 53.

 ## Conclusion

 This project demonstrates the use of Terraform to manage AWS infrastructure efficiently.
-It covers essential concepts such as remote backends, EC2 instances, S3, RDS, ALB, and Route 53.
+It covers essential concepts such as remote backends, variables, modules, and environment management.

 ## Resources